The Good and the Bad of .NET Framework Programming

 Visual Studio IDE

 Visual Studio is a Microsoft IDE used for building, debugging, and publishing applications across all platforms, including Android and iOS.
-The Visual Studio is integrated with .NET and provides the features of language-specific environment.
+Visual Studio is integrated with .NET and provides the features of language-specific environment.

 The key features of the Visual Studio IDE:

-- It’s used as a single IDE for all .NET applications
+- It’s used as a single IDE for all .NET applications.

-- The IDE has integrated compilation and debugging features
+- The IDE has integrated compilation and debugging features.

-- The solution can be used for applications based on code written in different languages
+- The solution can be used for applications based on code written in different languages.

-On top of that, Visual Studio Marketplace offers a wide range of editor extensions from Microsoft and other providers to enable team collaboration, continuous integration, third-party connections, cloud development management, etc.
+Additionally, Visual Studio Marketplace offers a wide range of editor extensions from Microsoft and other providers to enable team collaboration, continuous integration, third-party connections, cloud development management, etc.